A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis' Nonextensive Framework: The Maximum Entropy Distribution under Tsallis' Nonextensive Constraint

-Note that this MaxEnt distribution in (\ref{EQ:MaxEnt_final}) is again the power law distribution having heavy tail just like the Renyi distribution.
-It can also be expressed in terms of the $q$-deformed exponential function, defined in Appendix \ref{APP:q-deformed}, as

-which produces a generalization of the exponential family of distribution for $\alpha\neq \beta$.
-This is clearly of the form of the Tsallis or Renyi MaxEnt distributions obtained under the non-extensive constraint and has previously been applied successfully in several complex systems in information theory and statistical physics \cite{Tsallis/etc:1998,Lenzi/etc:2000,Jizba/Arimitsu:2004a,Devoe:2009,Tsallis:2009}.

-Next, let us consider the particular subclass of LNE family at $\alpha=\beta$.
+\textbf{Part (b):} \\ Next, let us consider the particular subclass of the LNE family at $\alpha=\beta$.
 We can proceed as above to obtain the corresponding first order conditions from the objective function (\ref{EQ:Obj_Fun}) with $\alpha=\beta$ which simplifies to the form

 Multiplying this Equation (\ref{EQ:MaxEnt1_0}) by $\widetilde{p_i}^\beta$ and summing over all $i$, and using (\ref{EQ:Constraint_simple}), we again get

 Hence, along with the constraints in (\ref{EQ:Constraint_simple}), we finally get